Introducing the $600k Krayon Everywhere That Indicates Sunrise and Sunset Times, Everywhere

 Harry Borer.
 Image: Valérie Chételat, Tribune de Genève

-When Rolex founder Hans Wilsdorf needed movements for his then nascent firm in the early 20th century, he turned to Harry Borer’s great grandfather, Jean Aegler, who also designed the first self-winding Rolex Perpetual movement.
-Eventually Aegler S.A. was renamed Manufacture des Montres Rolex S.A., the exclusive supplier of movements to Rolex.
+When Rolex founder Hans Wilsdorf needed movements for his then nascent firm in the early 20th century, he turned to Harry Borer’s great-grandfather, Jean Aegler, who also designed the first self-winding Rolex Perpetual movement.
+Eventually Aegler S.A. was renamed Manufacture des Montres Rolex S.A. and became the exclusive supplier of movements to Rolex.

-For decades, the enterprise also known as Rolex Biel (the modern day factory is pictured above) was the only supplier of movements to Rolex Geneva, which did everything else, including production of the external components (habillage), design, marketing and assembly.
-And throughout all those decades Rolex Biel owned the “Rolex” trademark, illustrating the inseparable nature of the two firms.
+For decades, the enterprise also known as Rolex Biel (its modern day factory is pictured above) was the only supplier of movements to Rolex Geneva, which did everything else, including production of the external components, or habillage in industry parlance, assembly, design, marketing, and sales.
+Throughout all those decades Rolex Biel owned the “Rolex” trademark, illustrating the inseparable nature of the two firms.

 Source: Tribune de Genève